aospapp/aosp/external/pigweed/pw_log_rpc/docs.rst

 - ``module_equals``: the condition is met if this byte array is empty, or the log module equals the contents of this byte array.

+- ``thread_equals``: the condition is met if this byte array is empty or the log thread equals the contents of this byte array.

 Filter
 ------
 Encapsulates a collection of zero or more ``Filter::Rule``\s and has